HIGHLIGHTS

 Immutable records and audit trails

-One of the hallmark features of blockchain is its ability to create immutable records of transactions.
+One of blockchain's hallmark features is its ability to create immutable records of transactions.
 Once data is recorded on the blockchain, it cannot be altered or deleted, ensuring the integrity and permanence of patient records.
 This immutability enables healthcare providers to maintain a transparent and tamper-resistant audit trail of all transactions, facilitating compliance with regulatory requirements and enabling effective forensic analysis during a security breach.

 Smart contracts and automated compliance